SAP-samples/teched2023-AD264/exercises/ex2/README.md

 > Note how you don't need to code against any low-level layer here.
 It's just the service name `API_BUSINESS_PARTNER` that is relevant.
 The rest is wired up behind the scenes or outside of the application code.
 How?
 Keep on reading!

+👉 Open `/odata/v4/processor/Customers` to see the mock data from the `BusinessPartner` service.

+Let's change this and configured a remote system.

 ## Test with Remote System